"You can't calculate probabilities with just algebra. The geometry must be taken into account."

 The world has missed over two centuries of critical technological evolution in the actuarial sciences.
 Had the geometric truth been allowed to evolve, the gaming industry as now structured could never have gotten off the ground.

 Laplace knew the geometric truth of randomness but successfully buried it by reliably using the Vatican's equally disturbing suppression of "action at a distance" and promoting only quadrature in its place.
-In 1812, he twisted the original Needle out all recognition by changing its length.
+In 1812, he twisted the original Needle out of all recognition by changing its length.

 Laplace maliciously organized traditional gaming into what is now known as traditional random theory.
 All of it, like Laplace himself, is based on a mathematical fraud.